tliao5/ALDControl/README.md

 - The main plot shown is Pressure vs. Samples, not Pressure vs. Time
 	- This is coming from the MKS Baratron which takes a sample approximately once per second, but timing is variable

-- There are two timers that are active during a run, the main thread elapsed_time, and the aldRun thread's elapsed time, I force them to sync, but may update how this is arranged in the future
+- There are two timers that are active during a run, the main thread elapsed_time, and the aldRun thread's elapsed time.
+I force them to sync, but may update how this is arranged in the future

 - app.py runs in the main thread
     - aldRun ------ main run thread